-Ivacy VPN supports torrenting and is indeed a good choice for it, offering optimized P2P servers in 50+ countries.
+Ivacy VPN supports torrenting and is indeed a good choice for it, offering optimized P2P servers in all 69+ countries.
 This provider is secure enough, with built-in virus and malware protection, provided you use a client with a kill switch.
 Also, Ivacy VPN collects no usage or connection logs, meaning there’s nothing to hand over to law enforcement.

 Yes, Ivacy VPN works in China and other countries with restricted internet access.
 You can use it to browse censored and geo-restricted pages, stream videos, play online games, and whatever else you want to do on the internet.